 On March 31st, our COVID-19: Fear, Facts & Faith livestream brought together global thought leaders in the fields of epidemiology, economics, psychology and theology to discuss the technical and the spiritual issues facing our communities.
-For more information on the panelists, view their bios here.

 On April 30rd, our COVID-19: New Wineskins for a New Normal livestream featured biblical and pastoral perspectives to equipping us to respond more faithfully and more effectively.
-Our panelists included pastors from urban, suburban and rural churches, in addition to Gordon-Conwell professors.

 On May 21st, our COVID-19: New Wineskins for a New Normal, II – Transformation Leadership livestream explored how churches can creatively adapt to new challenges during reopening and what transformational leadership looks like at this unique time.